WINEEL/GardenSim/README.md

 It featured management of **weather effects, plants, pests, seasons, logs (date/time), and sprinkler sensors**.

 The project was graded on the **survival of the garden**, with the grader running the simulation via the API to test its sustainability.

+See `docs/` for the original course report and presentation used in submission.

 > Our team achieved **full marks** (best survival).